-Pit optimization was developed using Whittle® software and was based on Indicated and Inferred Mineral Resources.
-The mineralization considered in the optimization was limited to the hypogene, supergene, mixed and high Au grade materials.
-The other mineralization types were considered to be waste for PEA purposes.
+Pit optimization is developed using Whittle® software and is based on Indicated and Inferred Mineral Resources.
+The mineralization considered in the optimization is limited to the hypogene, supergene, mixed, and high Au grade materials.
+The other mineralization types are considered to be waste for PEA purposes.

-In the pit optimization, Amec Foster Wheeler defined an area beneath the town of Cotabambas that could not be mined.
-As a result, the blocks below this area were not considered in the nested pit process.
+In the pit optimization process, the area beneath the town of Cotabambas is not allowed to be mined.
+As a result, blocks below the town are not considered in the nested pit process.

-16.4.1 Pit Optimization Parameters
+16.4.1 Economic Pit Limit Parameters